nslee333/dev-folder/weather_app/project_notes.md

     - Performance testing.
     - Web security analysis
     - Add a button for night mode.
     -

 [CurrentTasks]:
 - `Loading...` display while waiting?
 - Change the background color depending upon the time of day / weather?
+- hour forecast component clean up.
+- Make h1, h2 to be a semi-bold or light font-weight.
+-

 [Working]:
-- Build components for navbar, hour forecast
-- Make h1, h2 to be a semi-bold or light font-weight.